mailgun/documentation/source/api-events.rst

 A request should define a time range and can specify a set of filters to apply.
 In response, a page of events is returned along with URLs that can be used to retrieve the next and previous result pages.
-To traverse the entire range, you should keep requesting the next page URLs returned returned along with result pages until an empty result page is reached.
+To traverse the entire range, you should keep requesting the next page URLs returned along with result pages until an empty result page is reached.

 Both next and previous page URLs are always returned, even when retrieving one of them makes no sense.
 There are two such cases: previous page URL for the first